JohnFilhmar/NodeJS-and-ReactJS/README.md

 npm start
 ```

+# Or you can just run the file run_application.bat if you already have NODEJS installed
-# Done and you can now code away.
+## Done and you can now code away.
 Good Luck